Azure/Azure-CloudIntelligence-SolutionAuthoringWorkspace/Documentation/Partial Patterns/Embedded PowerBI/Readme.md

 The first step is to add your Power BI Desktop to your solution's assets.
 We recommend that you create `\assets\dashboards\solution` directory and place your PBIX file there.

-Next, open the Manifest file of your solution.
+Next, open your solution's Manifest file.
 Add the snippet below to your solution's provisioning steps.

 ```xml
 <PartialPattern name="embeddedpbi" title="Deploy Solution Dashboard">